7 Sep 2020 Peak Climbing Nepal

 The Indian monsoon has a warm and wet wind from the Indian Ocean blowing Mount Everest’s south slope that can bring violent snowstorms.
 The precipitation and unexpected storms can fill up to 3 m (10 ft).
 Hence, trekking and other activities is not ideal in this season.

 March to May in Spring months is a peak season for trekking and climbing expeditions in the Everest region.
-Stable weather conditions and warm temperatures is the highlight in this season.
+Stable weather conditions and warm temperatures are the highlight in this season.
 This is a small window of climbing the highest mountain peak and placing your name in the history books.

-During spring, the wind from west blows against the Mount Everest summit and around the region.
+During spring, the wind from the west blows against the Mount Everest summit and around the region.
 The Himalayan south slopes form moisture-laden air encounters with the wind.
 It then condenses into a white cloud which can sometimes lead to storms.

 The speed of the wind is relatively at around 80 km/h (about 50 mph).
 The air pressure remains at just one-third of that at sea level hence you should remain careful as it can cause a reduction in oxygen levels.